Red Tractor Overview – Can it be Trusted?

 Red Tractor is the largest food assurance scheme in Britain, that supposedly ‘promotes and regulates food quality’.
 It is managed by the limited company Assured Food Standards (AFS) and is owned and funded by the British farming and food industry.
 In other words, Red Tractor is funded by farmers to promote their own products and consequently has a complete lack of independent scrutiny.

-After numerous food scares thanks to poor animal farming, such as outbreaks of Salmonella and BSE, Red Tractor was formed in 2000 to ‘rebuild trust in British farming’.
+After numerous food scares (thanks to poor animal farming), such as outbreaks of Salmonella and BSE, Red Tractor was formed in 2000 to ‘rebuild trust in British farming’.
 Red Tractor describes itself as a way for people to recognise ‘food and drink that has been produced to high quality standards across the whole length of the food chain – from farm to pack’ and for people to see that their food is ‘traceable, safe and farmed with care’.
-The scheme capitalises on the repeated lie that Britain has the best animal welfare standards in the world by boasting that it only labels food sourced from UK farms, as though that’s some sort of guarantee of good farming practices.
+The scheme capitalises on the repeated lie that Britain has some of the best animal welfare standards in the world by boasting that it only labels food sourced from UK farms, as though that’s some sort of guarantee of good farming practices.

-We have repeatedly exposed Red Tractor farms, showing the public just how low their ‘welfare standards’ truly are.
+Viva! has repeatedly exposed Red Tractor farms, showing the public just how low their ‘welfare standards’ truly are.
 These exposés have been seen by millions of people and we will continue to show the public the truth about where animal products really come from.

 At the time of our investigations between 2017 and 2019, Hogwood was a Red Tractor-assured farm which supplied Tesco.